How to appeal

 - by post to: Valuation Tribunal, London Office, 2nd Floor, 120 Leman Street, London E1 8EU

-You must give clear reasons for your appeal and submit any evidence as to why you think the calculation of your council tax liability, and council tax support assessment is wrong.
+You must give clear reasons for your appeal and submit any evidence as to why you think the calculation of your council tax liability, and council tax reduction assessment is wrong.

 If you are appealing against more than one decision, you should identify the date of each decision and give the reasons why you do not agree with each one.